 2023 was an eventful year for our volunteers in Ireland.
-Father Eamonn Kelly, who had not shaved his beard in 31 We had everything from a fashion show in Longford to our years, decided that 2023 would be the time to do so to long-standing online guiz.
-There have been craft sales, raise money for Mary's Meals.
-He subsequently decided to car boot sales, plant sales, cake sales and, in a first for shave his head also, raising almost €12,000 and awareness Mary's Meals Ireland, there was an art sale in Donegal, at of Mary's Meals when he appeared on the RTÉ "Today" which hundreds of donated paintings were sold.
-One of show and was interviewed on the "Moncrieff" show on our newest volunteer groups in Tipperary has also had Newstalk. enormous success delivering Church talks.
+We had everything from a fashion show in Longford to our long-standing online guiz.
+There have been craft sales, car boot sales, plant sales, cake sales and, in a first for Mary's Meals Ireland, there was an art sale in Donegal, at which hundreds of donated paintings were sold.
+One of our newest volunteer groups in Tipperary has also had enormous success delivering Church talks.